 - Card payment

-- Online invoice links
+- Online payment links

 Follow Up Quickly on Overdue Invoices

-Most customers will pay shortly after receiving a reminder.
+Most customers pay after a simple reminder.

 Keep Communication Professional

-Talking about money can feel uncomfortable, but it’s a normal part of running a business.
+But it’s part of running a business.

 - Stay calm

-- Be polite
+- Be clear

 Good Systems Prevent Most Late Payments

-- Clear payment terms before work begins
+- Clear payment terms

-- Deposits for larger jobs
+- Deposits

-- Stage payments for long projects
+- Stage payments

 - Fast invoicing